aleutcss/aleutcss.github.io/index.md

 ---

 ## What is Aleut CSS?
-Aleut is a fork of [inuitcss](https://github.com/inuitcss).
-It is a powerful framework designed with scalability and performance in mind.
-Inuit was left alone a little too long, so we made a more opinionated version with a lot of the ideas proposed by Harry Roberts, easier variable-names and fewer choices.
-If you are used to inuitcss, aleutcss should be more or less plug and play.
-If you wonder what this is and how you can use it, please read on.
+Aleutcss is a powerful framework designed with scalability and performance in mind.
+It doesn’t make assumptions about what you want your design to look like.
+You can use as much or as little of the framework as you want and we try not to generate more lines of code than absolutely necessary.

+We truly believe that aleutcss is the best starting point for any project, large or small, if you want full control over every part of your design.

+The framework is a fork of [inuitcss](https://github.com/inuitcss), written with SCSS, is object-oriented, based on BEM and built with the [itcss](http://itcss.io/) architecture.

-<a href="/getting-started" class="o-btn c-btn--primary">Getting started</a>
+<a href="/getting-started" class="o-btn c-btn--primary u-mr-small">Getting started</a>
 <a href="/documentation" class="o-btn c-btn--secondary">Documentation</a>